How long does it take to form a habit

 Are these people weak-willed?
 Are they just not committed enough?
 Perhaps they really don’t want to change?
 Or is there a more straightforward reason why 21 days doesn’t always cut it?
-In this post, we’ll look at how long it actually takes to form a new habit, and how to make a new habit stick.
+In this post, we’ll look at how long it actually takes to form a good habit, and how to make a habit stick.

 How Long Does It Take To Break A Habit?